-- Students enrolled and attended college for the first time at any time during July 1 June 30 reporting period - Students who entered with advanced standing (any college credits or recognized postsecondary credential earned before graduation from high school)
+- Students enrolled and attended college for the first time at any time during July 1 June 30 reporting period - Students who entered with advanced standing (any college credits or recognized postsecondary credential earned before graduation from high school) In column 2, report the total number of full-time degree/certificate-seeking undergraduate students entering the reporting institution for the first time but known to have previously attended a postsecondary institution at the undergraduate level.
+Include students enrolled in the institution who transferred into the institution at least once during the July 1 June 30 reporting period.

-Full-time, Other certificate-seeking undergraduate students
+Full-time, continuing degree/certificate-seeking undergraduate students

-In column 2, report the total number of all other (i.e. not first-time) full-time certificate-seeking undergraduate students.
-This includes:

-- transfer-in (non-first-time entering) certificate-seeking students.
-These are students who enter the reporting institution for the first time but known to have previously attended a postsecondary institution at the undergraduate level.
-Include students enrolled in the institution who transferred into the institution at least once during the July 1 June 30 reporting period. - continuing certificate-seeking students.
-These are students who are not new to the institution at the beginning of July 1 June 30 reporting period, but instead are continuing their studies at the institution.
+In column 3, report the total number of continuing (i.e., not first-time and not transfer-in (non-first-time entering)) full-time degree/certificate seeking undergraduate students.
+These are students who are not new to the institution at the beginning of July 1 - June 30 reporting period, but instead are continuing their studies at the institution.

-Full-time, Non-certificate-seeking undergraduate students
+Full-time, non-degree/non-certificate-seeking full-time undergraduate students

-In column 3, report the total number of full-time non-certificate-seeking undergraduate students.
-These students are enrolled for credit but not with the intent of earning a certificate or other recognized postsecondary credential for a whole July 1 - June 30 reporting period.
+In column 5, report the total number of full-time non-degree/non-certificate-seeking undergraduate students.
+These students are enrolled for credit but not with the intent of earning a degree or other recognized postsecondary credential for a whole July 1 - June 30 reporting period.
 Note: High school students enrolled in creditable courses prior to high school graduation are considered non-degree/non-certificate-seeking students.

-Once you save the data by clicking the 'Verify and Save' button, the 'Total, full-time undergraduate students (column 4) will be calculated by the system and display on the survey screen.
+Once you save the data by clicking the 'Verify and Save' button, the 'Total full-time degree/certificate-seeking undergraduate students (column 4) and 'Total, full-time undergraduate students (column 6) will be calculated by the system and display on the survey screen.